-While the Henry Fords of the space age compete to build an affordable spaceship, Robert T. Bigelow is planning a place for passengers to hang their helmets: an inflatable, privately owned-and-operated space station.
+While the Henry Fords of the new space age compete to build an affordable spaceship, Robert T. Bigelow plans to build a place for passengers to hang their helmets: an inflatable, privately owned-and-operated space station.

-Just under $25 million per person reserves digs for 30 days, transportation included.
-That's about $34,700 per hour ($10 per second) -- 29 times the rate of the most expensive hotel room in the world, the Bridge Suite at the Bahamas Atlantis resort [source: Valhouli].
-Still, it's a steal compared to the more than $50 million NASA pays to secure a single seat on a Soyuz spacecraft headed to the ISS [source: Moskowitz].
+A little more than $26 million per person reserves digs for 60 days, transportation included.
+Still, it's a steal compared to the more than $70 million NASA pays for a single seat on a Soyuz spacecraft headed to the ISS [sources: Morring; Wall].